 - Tests for Immunologic Causes.
 Blood tests to check for immunologic responses that can cause pregnancy loss include antithyroid antibodies (antibodies to thyroglobulin and thyroid peroxidase) the lupus anticoagulant factor and anticardiolipin antibodies.
-These appear to influence blood clotting mechanisms within the placenta as it develops.
+Lupus and anticardiolipin antibodies appear to influence blood clotting mechanisms within the placenta as it develops.
 There are also blood tests that check for protective blocking factors.
 These are essential to protect the pregnancy from being rejected by the mother's body.

 *There has been recent interest in the use of vaginal ultrasound to measure the uterine lining.
 According to most reports, it is best if the lining measures 10 millimeters or more at mid-cycle.
 Some centers also are using special Doppler techniques to measure the blood flow to the uterus.